 - The unexpected success of a sports team that may or may not be linked to the re-burial of an English king.

-- The unlikely link between a popular 1990’s television show and one athlete’s record setting performance.
+- The unlikely link between the 90s television show, Xena: Warrior Princess, and one athlete’s record setting performance.

 Only A Game stories should feature complex characters, surprises, challenges, a turning point (or points) and some sort of resolution.
 It’s not about who went home with the trophy.
 We need to know what our characters learned or what greater truth they uncovered.